 - USDA loans

-Of course, there are exceptions to this rule, so not all loans will be transferable.
+Keep in mind there are exceptions to this rule, so not all loans will be transferable.

 “FHA loans are typically assumable but depend on the current state of the loan and the creditworthiness of the new borrower at the time of attempted transfer,” says Segura, adding that to complete the transfer, the new borrower would have to go through the application process and may need to have a property appraisal done, as well.